GoL-Hackathon/e-learning-platform/README.md

 # E-Learning Application
  - This is an e-learning platform which provides *content management system (CMS)*.

+## Technologies used
- - The application is built with Python(Django), HTML, CSS and JavaScript.
+- The application is built with Python(Django), HTML, CSS and JavaScript(JQuery).
+- It uses class-based views Mixins.
+They help in working with groups and permissions to restrict access to your views.
+- Also, we're using formsets to manage course modules.

 ## Installation
 - Fork the project to your account then clone it.